 Full TitleA Phase 2 Study of Abemaciclib in Patients with Brain Metastases Secondary to Hormone Receptor Positive Breast Cancer, Non-small Cell Lung Cancer, or Melanoma

-The purpose of this study is to assess the safety and effectiveness of the investigational drug abemaciclib in patients with hormone receptor-positive breast cancer, non-small cell lung cancer (NSCLC), or melanoma that has spread to the brain or spinal fluid.
+The purpose of this study is to assess the safety and effectiveness of the drug abemaciclib in patients with hormone receptor-positive breast cancer, non-small cell lung cancer (NSCLC), or melanoma that has spread to the brain or spinal fluid.
 Abemaciclib is designed to inhibit cancer growth by blocking cyclin-dependent kinases (CDK), enzymes which cancer cells need to grow and divide.
 Abemaciclib is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: